Skylanders: Trap Team (2014)

 Trap Team is the fourth installment in the franchise.
 It introduces two new elements, the Light and Dark elements, as well as a new group of Skylanders called the Trap Masters, who wield powerful weapons made of Traptanium, the strongest material ever discovered in Skylands.
+They were charged with guarding the dangerous inmates of Cloudcracker Prison until Kaos busted them out.
 Trap Team also features the new trap mechanic, allowing players to trap specific in-game enemies in Elemental Traps, which are shards of Traptanium from Cloudcracker Prison.
 The trapped enemies can then be summoned as playable characters for a limited time.
 The Skylanders and their trapped foes fight together to stop Kaos and the Doom Raiders.

 SuperChargers (2015)

 SuperChargers is the fifth installment in the series.
 It introduces a new group of Skylanders called the SuperChargers, who pilot special vehicles of the Land, Sky and Sea.
 The Skylanders must stop Kaos and his Sky Eater, as well as The Darkness, which has its own plans.
 SuperChargers also featured a multiplayer racing game mode similar to the Mario Kart games, which can be played online or via local multiplayer.
-SuperChargers was the last game to be released on tablets, the Wii and the 3DS (with the latter two receiving a distinct game, SuperChargers Racing, that focused exclusively on the racing mode) and is the only mainline Skylanders game to receive a digital release.
+The Wii and the Nintendo 3DS received a distinct new game, titled SuperChargers Racing, that focused exclusively on the racing mode.

 Imaginators (2016)

 Imaginators is the sixth and currently final main installment in the series, which was developed by Toys for Bob.
 It was released on October 13, 2016, in Australia and New Zealand, on October 14, 2016, in Europe and on October 16, 2016, in North America.
-It was the only game in the series released for the Nintendo Switch.
+It was the only game in the series released for the Nintendo Switch and did not require a portal of power.
 It introduced two new kinds of Skylanders, the Imaginators and the Senseis.
 The Imaginators are player created characters with a customizable look and ability set.
-The Skylanders must stop Kaos, who, with the help of Brain is using Mind Magic to create his own evil Skylanders called Doomlanders.
+The Skylanders must stop Kaos, who, with the help of Brain, is using Mind Magic to create his own evil Skylanders called Doomlanders.
 Crash Bandicoot and Doctor Neo Cortex make guest appearances as playable characters, marking their first appearance in a video game since Crash Bandicoot Nitro Kart 2 in 2010.
 Their figures were initially exclusive to the PlayStation 3 and PlayStation 4 starter packs, but were later released as a stand-alone double pack.

 Spin-offs

 In 2011, Activision released Skylanders Universe, an online browser-based multiplayer game that allowed players to interact in Skylands, play minigames, customize their own island, and log their Skylanders collection.
 Players could connect their portals to their computer to summon their Skylanders, like in the core series.
-The service has since been discontinued.
+The service was discontinued on April 29, 2013.

 Activision released spin-off games on mobile devices, including Cloud Patrol, Battlegrounds, Lost Islands, Collection Vault, mobile ports of Trap Team and SuperChargers, Battlecast, and Ring of Heroes.

+Characters

+Skylanders

+There are a total of 144 playable Skylanders.
+They are arranged by their game of debut, with some being in special groups.